 Bird theme in African art

-For the Dan of Côte d'Ivoire, a Malinké people also called Yacouba, two very distinct universes oppose each other: that of the village, made up of its inhabitants, its animals, and that of the forest, its vegetation and the animals and spirits that populate it.
-For these spirits to establish themselves, a specific area of the forest is designated and always preserved outside the dan villages.
-Sacrifices are further required in order to communicate through these spirits.
-Different types of dan masks have been listed, each with a specific function.
+For the Dan of the Ivory Coast, a Malinke people also called Yacouba, two very distinct universes oppose each other: that of the village, composed of its inhabitants, its animals, and that of the forest, its vegetation and the animals and spirits that populate it.
+In order for these spirits to establish themselves, a specific area of the forest is designated and always preserved outside the dan villages.
+Sacrifices are also required in order to communicate through these spirits.
+Different types of dan masks have been identified, each with a specific function.

 This item is sold with its certificate of authenticity